-The term application deadline is the Friday of the 4th week of classes for that term.
-There is a $40 non-refundable graduation fee for some students that must be paid before your application for graduation can be considered.
+The semester application deadline is the Friday of the fourth week of classes for that semester — see the Academic Calendar.
+There is a $40 nonrefundable graduation fee for some students that must be paid before your application for graduation can be considered.
 The fee does not apply to graduate students, law students and undergraduates who started in fall 2014 or after.

-You must apply and, if required, pay again if you do not meet requirements in the term of application.
+You must apply and, if required, pay again if you do not meet requirements in the semester of application.

-To complete a web application, you must be able to pay immediately with Discover, Mastercard, American Express or electronic check.
+To complete a web application, you must be able to pay immediately with a credit card or electronic check.
 An additional convenience fee is associated with these payments.
-Only currently registered students may choose to add the $40.00 fee to their tuition and fee accounts, and pay later:
+Only currently registered students may choose to add the $40 fee to their tuition and fee accounts, and pay later:

-- If you choose to pay later with your Federal loan(s) such as Perkins, PELL or SEOG, and you have not yet completed the Title IV Authorization Form to cover additional fees, please contact the Office of Student Financial Aid at 313-577-2100 or email to firstname.lastname@example.org.
+- If you choose to pay later with Federal loans such as Perkins, PELL or SEOG and you have not yet completed the Title IV Authorization Form to cover additional fees, please call the Office of Student Financial Aid at 313-577-2100 or write to email@example.com.

 - If you choose to pay later and have no financial aid to cover your account balance, we advise you to avoid nonrefundable late fees by paying promptly rather than waiting for a paper bill.
-You may pay electronically, mail payment to the Cashier, or visit the Cashier to pay in person.
+You may pay electronically, mail payment to the Cashier's Office, or visit the Cashier's Office to pay in person.

 We need correct information to process your application!

-College of Education students wishing to apply for State of Michigan teacher certification (which is different from applying for a WSU education certificate on this website) must file that application in the Academic Services/Teacher Certification Office, 469 Education Bldg., (313) 577-1635.
+College of Education students wishing to apply for State of Michigan teacher certification (which is different from applying for a WSU education certificate on this website) must file that application in the Academic Services/Teacher Certification Office, 469 Education Building, 313-577-1635.

-WSU confers degrees in Winter, Spring/Summer and Fall Terms and holds graduation ceremonies in December and May.
+WSU confers degrees in winter, spring/summer and fall semesters and holds graduation ceremonies in December and May.
 The ceremonies are for students completing degrees only.